 "During the course of comprehensive investigations, the criminal charge of planning a serious act of violent subversion could not yet be further corroborated or confirmed," said a statement from Bavaria's criminal investigation office.

-with investigators having searched their homes for evidence of any plot.
+The pair were arrested on Thursday, with investigators having searched their homes for evidence of any plot.

 Alert level still high